MicrosoftEdge/DevTools/explainers/Omnibox/explainer.md

 * Need to remove Chrome's petal suggestions for technical, localization, and business reasons.
 * Commands are relatively easy to add, so we can always add more in the future

+## FAQ:
+Q: Does it have extensibility so other could add in additional commands?
+A: Not in scope for this experiment, but a great idea for the future.
+Q: Will this require a totally separate implementation vs. upstream? or hook into theirs?
+A: We will be integrating directly into the Omnibox, not hooking into the upstream Commander.
+Q: Is there an "all" option?
+Will customers know to use `?` and `>`?
+A: We will be working with the omnibox team to clarify the best characters or strings to trigger the DevTools commands.
+Q: If this is integrated into the address bar, will they know to type `?` to get help on the commands that are available?
+A: We recognize there will be discoverability challenges, and we will be exploring that as we go.
+Q: Are we planning to add a toggle or setting in browser settings that enable this feature after the rollout?
+A: That could be a future option, but it is not in scope.
+Q: Are these commands going to be available for puppeteer and/or playwright?
+A: That is out of scope for this project.
+Q: Some actions do trigger opening DevTools.
+Is it in or out of scope to be able to complete actions without opening DevTools?
+A: These commands will open DevTools and conduct the requested action.
+The benefit is that this will be done without the user having to open the DevTools first to speed up their workflow.

 ## Available URLs
 * edge://about/
 * edge://accessibility/